Humerous/sign-up-form/README.md

 - Inspiration by [The Odin Project](https://www.theodinproject.com/)
 - Live Deployment by [Vercel](https://vercel.com/)
-- My go to for deploying me website.
+- My go to for deploying my website.
 Illustrative art was provided by [Undraw\_](https://undraw.co/)
 - Illustrative art and icons by [Icons8](https://icons8.com/)

 ## License